tstran155/Optimization-of-building-energy-consumption/README.md

 (4) south: 55% on the south side and 15% on each of the other sides, (5) west: 55% on the west side and 15% on each of the other sides,

-There are three (03) notebooks in this repository and their structures are similar, except for Sections #4 and 5.
+Deterministic optimization and probabilistic optimization are two different approaches to solving optimization problems in the search space.
+There are some hybrid approaches that combine deterministic and probabilistic elements such as Genetic algorithms with local search.
+I will examine all optimization approaches on the building energy optimization dataset in this repository.
+There are four (04) notebooks in this repository and their structures are similar, except for Sections #4 and 5.

+- Notebook 1: Regresss the input data to build a surrogate model

+- Notebook 2: Optimization using a probabilistic method (Bayesian framework)

+- Notebook 3: Optimization using a deterministic method (Pyomo with Ipopt and Gurobi solvers)

+- Notebook 4: Optimization using a hybrid approach (Genetic algorithm with local search using a stochastic algorithm)

 **<ins>Notebook 1</ins>**